entraigas/SlimDb/Docs/SlimDb.class.md

 ### Get a log with all executed queries

-By default, all queries are loggued.
+By default, all queries are logged.
 You can retrieve this log using the `getQueryLog()` method.

 	$array = $db->getQueryLog();